 Hotels are standard, local resorts and there are no high-end luxury properties are yet available.
 For nearly a decade, Phu Quoc has been of significant interest to resort developers and the government is beginning to take initial steps for formal development agreements, including the completion of a new airport.
 The island has the potential to rival popular destinations in the region such as Phuket and Krabi.
 Keep in mind, the island's lack of development means little to do or see, but it's a great escape if your seeking to relax on the sand.

-Visit November-May (June and July can be hot, but very wet); January and February are ideal months.
+Visit November-May (June and July can be hot, but very wet); December through March are ideal months.
 For summer, consider Nha Trang to the north which has much less rainfall during June and July and is where the Six Senses Ninh Van Bay and Ana Mandara Resorts are located.

 Further afield, also consider Koh Yao, in Thailand for an equivalent getaway in that region or south to Bali, where summers have lower rainfall.